dlock8/InterconnectIO_Master/firmware/README.md

 ROUTe:OPEN:ALL BANK1,BANK2    --> open relay  on bank1 and bank2
 ROUTe:OPEN:ALL ALL            --> open relay  on all banks ROUTE:SE:STATe?
-BANK1         --> read which side of diff relay we are connected (H or L)
+BANK1         --> read which side of diff relay we are connected (H or L) ROUTE:CHAN:STATe? (@100)

 ## Relay numbering.
-Differential relay will be located on even address, odd address will toggle de single ended (SE) relay
+Differential relay will be located on even address, odd address will toggle de single ended (SE) relay to be connected on the lower side of the differential relay

     Relay bank 1   100 @ 115
     Relay bank 2   200 @ 215